Retool’s Path to Product-Market Fit — Lessons for Getting to 100 Happy Customers, Faster

 The platform serves major tech companies like Amazon, Pinterest and Coursera, as well as corporations like the NFL, NBCUniversal and WarnerBros.

-With a solid customer base under his belt and a new injection of funding, Hsu has big plans to double down on the Retool platform, grow his team and continue serving the company’s mission of helping its customers get to operational excellence.
+With a solid customer base under his belt and a new injection of funding, Hsu has big plans to double down on the Retool platform, grow his team and continue serving the company’s mission of helping its customers achieve operational excellence.